 Seeing as we are not big fans of pastry crust, I made a little different kind of crust.
 Think gluten-free bread bowl although not as thick.
 Use a 13 X 9 (3 quarts) casserole dish and pat the dough into place on the bottom and up the sides.
 Then place in the pre-heated oven and cook for 25 minutes or until slightly golden.

 While the crust is cooking throw the peppers, mushrooms and onions in a frying pan and saute adding salt and pepper to taste.
 It is not necessary to precook the veggies but it really brings out the flavor.
 When you can start to smell the flavors add the greens.
 Stir a few times to combine then turn off the burner and set aside.

 Crack eggs into a small mixing bowl and add milk, salt and pepper.
 Beat with a whisk until everything is combined.
 Now add the rice flour and whisk again until smooth.
 Set aside.

 When the crust is done, place your tomatoes on a pan and broil them in the oven until they begin to blister and brown.
 Once they can be handled, arrange on the prepared crust.

 Place the cooked veggies in the pan and spread into an even layer but do not compact.
 Sprinkle with cheese.
 Whisk the egg mixture one more time then carefully pour over veggies.

-Bake in the oven at 350 degrees for 45 minute or until set and beginning to brown.
-IT may seem really juicy from all the veggies, just keep cooking it and it will firm up.
+Bake in the oven at 350 degrees for 45 minutes or until set and beginning to brown.
+It may seem really juicy from all the veggies, just keep cooking it and it will firm up.